bigopon/aurelia-blur-attribute/README.md

 ## [Introduction](aurelia-doc://section/1/version/1.0.0)

 This article covers the blur plugin for Aurelia.
 This plugin is created for managing focus in your application.
 The plugin supports the use of dynamic elements matching, via either element references or CSS selectors.
+[Online Demo](http://aurelia-blur.bigopon.surge.sh/)

 ## [Installing The Plugin](aurelia-doc://section/2/version/1.0.0)